-We help smallholder farmers navigate fluctuating socio-economic and environmental conditions by connecting them to skills and resources that increase their resilience.
+We help smallholder farmers navigate fluctuating socio-economic and environmental conditions by building their capacity, improving their access to resources and increasing their resilience.

-Most cocoa farmers’ livelihoods depend in large part on the income they make from selling cocoa beans.
-Yet their profitability is subject to a large number of factors, only some of which they can control.
+Most of the world’s cocoa is grown on small family farms by smallholder farmers whose livelihoods depend in large part on the income they make from selling cocoa beans.
+Cocoa is being viewed as one of the most attractive livelihood options in rural communities, yet profitability is subject to a large number of factors, only some of which cocoa farmers and communities can control.

-Alongside external factors such as price fluctuations, crop failures, or civil unrest, many farmers struggle with ageing, minimally-productive trees and have limited access to the infrastructure, training and finance they need to run their farms as successful businesses.
+Alongside external factors such as price fluctuations, crop failures, or political instability, that disrupt farming or market access, many farmers struggle with ageing, not optimally-productive trees, lack of diversification and have limited access to the infrastructure, training and finance they need to run their farms as successful businesses.

-We believe that the best way to ensure cocoa farmers can thrive while safeguarding the future of cocoa, is to strengthen the resilience and prosperity of cocoa farming households.
-Through the Cargill Cocoa Promise, we empower farmers to become true entrepreneurs who can maximize their profitability and manage their farms as businesses.
+Through the Cargill Cocoa Promise, we empower farmers to become agriculture entrepreneurs or agripreneurs who can maximize their farm’s profitability and manage their farms as businesses.

 One million farmers benefiting from the services of the Cargill Cocoa Promise by 2030